 3. Labor at Home

 Remember, when you are at home, you can eat and drink.
 You are free to move around and be comfortable.
-I know that it’s exciting when the process starts, and you may be nervous that the baby will come sooner than you think, but try to stay home until you’ve reached a little further along in your labor (around 4-1-1 or 3-1-1).
+I know it’s exciting when the process starts, and you may be nervous that the baby will come sooner than you think, but try to stay home until you’ve reached a little further in your labor (around 4-1-1 or 3-1-1).
 I promise that it will help.

 4. Snack Lightly

-Eating light snacks during labor while you’re at home will help maintain your energy level.
+Eating light snacks during labor while at home will help maintain your energy level.
 However, I recommend avoiding fatty or hard-to-digest foods since they can make you feel nauseous during labor and cause you to throw up.
 Having too full of a stomach can have the same effect.
 Whatever you decide to eat, be sure that these are smaller, lighter snacks.

 5. Stay Hydrated